red-rj/sessions/README.md

 ## How to use
 ### Arguments
 It's as simple as creating an instance and using it like a container.
+Linux/Mac/BSD users may need additional setup, see note beelow.

 ```cpp
 #include "red/sessions/session.hpp"